Here’s a quick question for you…

 Ultimately the reason as to why you’re tired, or allowing yourself to be tired is because of your lifestyle.

 You wake up, tired because you haven’t had enough sleep so you find it difficult to get through the day.
+You have a cuppa and some vitamins to give you a pick up (but vitmains aren’t a source of energy).
 Because of this you decide to rest and not move around as much.
 Any exercise?
 No because you are sooo tired of course!

-Then when you’ve had a rest and still feel tired, you might have ‘supper’ or a cuppa tea/coffee and a few biscuits before you go to bed.
+Then when you’ve had a rest and still feel tired, you might have ‘supper’ or a cup of tea/coffee and a few biscuits before you go to bed.
 Then once you’re in bed you decide to have a quick look at your phone before you finally get to sleep.

 And then… we’re caught in a vicious cycle.